ibm-cloud-docs/databases-for-etcd/reference-monitoring.md

 ![Selecting the service name](images/monitoring-service-name.png)

 After the region field is an ID field.
-The ID that appears corresponds to the last part of your deployment's ID.
+The ID corresponds to the last part of your deployment's ID.
 For example, if your [Deployment ID](/docs/services/databases-for-etcd?topic=databases-for-etcd-dashboard-overview#id) is,

 ![Example deployment ID](images/monitoring-crn-example.png)
 then the ID in the field is `ef400bd3-cb95-486e-b54c-18dae5477801`.